-Update (): It’s just a day after I wrote this article, and Amazon has announced they’ll open in Sweden and Norway, according to Shifter (in Norwegian).
+Update (): It’s just a day after I wrote this article, and Amazon has announced it’ll open in Sweden and Norway, according to Shifter (in Norwegian).
 This article was written before the announcement.

 However, I prefer browsing and searching on Amazon.co.uk (United Kingdom).
 Amazon Germany’s machine-translations can make it hard to find the right items.
 In Norway, it’s common that online (and some offline) retailers use product titles and descriptions that have been machine-translations from German or Swedish.
 Consumers are expected to develop the skills required to guess what products might be called in one of these languages and then guess what the Norwegian machine-translation would be.
 I want to avoid that frustrating experience when given the option.